-Information regarding our directors and nominees for directorship is presented under the headings "Election of Directors," in our definitive proxy statement for use in connection with our 2023 Annual Meeting of Shareholders (the "Proxy Statement") that will be filed within 120 days after our fiscal year ended January 28, 2023 and is incorporated herein by this reference thereto.
+Information regarding our directors and nominees for directorship is presented under the headings "Election of Directors," in our definitive proxy statement for use in connection with our 2023 Annual Meeting of Shareholders (the "Proxy Statement") that will be filed within 120 days after our fiscal year ended February 3, 2024 and is incorporated herein by this reference thereto.
 Information concerning our executive officers is set forth under the heading "Executive Officers" in our Proxy Statement, and is incorporated herein by reference thereto.
-Information regarding compliance with Section 16(a) of the Exchange Act, our code of conduct and ethics and certain information related to the Company's Audit Committee, Compensation Committee and Governance Committee is set forth under the heading "Corporate Governance" in our Proxy Statement, and is incorporated herein by reference therein by reference therein by reference to the provide the ending "Corporate Governance" in our Proxy Statement, and is incorporated herein by reference therein by reference therein by reference to therein by reference committee is set forth under the heading "Corporate Governance" in our Proxy Statement, and is incorporated herein by reference therein by reference thereto.
+Information regarding compliance with Section 16(a) of the Exchange Act, our code of conduct and ethics and certain information related to the Company's Audit Committee, Compensation Committee and Governance Committee is set forth under the heading "Corporate Governance" in our Proxy Statement, and is incorporated herein by reference therein by reference therein by reference to the proxy statement.